pugetsoundandvision/audiotools/README.md

 **For configuration instructions and metadata examples see [the examples section](https://github.com/pugetsoundandvision/audiotools/blob/master/supplemental/bwfmetadataexamples.md).**

-For guidlines on metadata for broadcase WAV files, see the [FADGI guidelines](http://www.digitizationguidelines.gov/audio-visual/documents/Embed_Guideline_20120423.pdf)
+For guidlines on metadata for broadcast WAV files, see the [FADGI guidelines](http://www.digitizationguidelines.gov/audio-visual/documents/Embed_Guideline_20120423.pdf)

 ---